 9. The agreement is quite detailed on how things should work.
 The agreement says that applicants have the right “to be granted the residence status and the document evidencing that status” issued free of charge or “for a charge not exceeding that imposed on citizens or nationals of the host state for the issuing of similar documents.”
 The new residence document should state that it has been issued in accordance with the Brexit agreement.
 The deadline for submitting the application should not be less than 6 months from the end of the transition period and it should be extended automatically by 1 year in case of technical problems preventing people to be registered.
 If someone does not meet the deadline, says the text, the authorities should assess the circumstances and allow the application “within a reasonable further period of time if there are reasonable grounds.”
 Applicants should also have access to judicial and administrative redress procedures if refused.
 In case of abuse or fraud, the status can be denied or terminated.

 10. A passport may still be needed to enter the country.
 No visa will be required to people covered by the agreement.
-But 5 years after the end of the transition period national identity cards may no longer be accepted to cross borders if they do not include a chip with biometric identification.
+But 5 years after the end of the transition period national identity cards may no longer be accepted to cross the border if they do not include a chip with biometric identification.

 11. Family members should get free visa.
 The agreement specifies that host countries must facilitate family members who join their partners or relatives after the end of the transition period when an entry visa is required.
 This should be issued free of charge and on the basis of an accelerated procedure.